freedomofpress/securedrop-workstation-docs/docs/general/introduction.rst

 (the *Secure Viewing Station*), meaning that to view submissions, journalists would have to download them, transfer them to an encrypted USB drive, and physically take that drive to a separate, non-networked computer for decryption and viewing.

-SecureDrop Workstation combines all of those steps into one workflow on one machine: a Qubes computer that combines the *Journalist Workstation* and the *Secure Viewing Station*.
+SecureDrop Workstation combines all of those steps into one workflow on one machine: SecureDrop Inbox running on a Qubes laptop that combines the *Journalist Workstation* and the *Secure Viewing Station*.

 Who is behind SecureDrop Workstation?
 -------------------------------------